Join us on November 7th for “Who Cares? We do!” a free conference on caregiver needs, services and resources

-“Who cares?
+In recognition of National Family Caregivers Month, ETCOG’s Area Agency on Aging of East Texas has joined with the St. Louis Baptist Church of Tyler’s Comfort and Care Ministry to bring a free conference for caregivers, “Who cares?
 We do!”.
 The conference is designed to offer caregivers – families and individuals in East Texas caring for loved ones with chronic, disabling health conditions – with information and resources needed to carry out their role as caregiver.
-The conference will include presentations from local experts on Opioid Misuse Prevention, Medicare Enrollment, Services in the Aging Network, and featured presentations,
+The conference will include presentations from local experts on Opioid Misuse Prevention, Medicare Enrollment, Services in the Aging Network, and featured presentations, “What Makes the Impossible, Possible,”

-“Lessons Learned from Ms. Jessie & Me,”
+from care recipient, Wendell Jeffery, and “Lessons Learned from Ms. Jessie & Me,”

 from motivational speaker, Lawandra Smith.